 Here’s an example of using the ‘Lato’ font from Google Web Fonts:

-Note that this won’t change anything in the settings screen for stability purposes.
+Note that this won’t change anything while viewing the settings screen, for stability purposes.

 Changing Code Block Themes

 When inserting code into a page, or when using the Markdown editor, the text you enter is highlighted by the CodeMirror library.